Chapter 5: Handling Problems

 The Reality of Blockers

-Problems surface but don't get solved because:
+Problems surface but do not get solved because:

-• People minimize or hide blockers
+• People minimise or hide blockers

 • Blockers are noted but not assigned

-• Follow-up doesn't happen
+• Follow-up does not happen

 • Blame replaces problem-solving

-• Root causes aren't addressed
+• Root causes are not addressed

 Types of Blockers